BarKetPlace/dres/README.md

 ## Requirements
 - If you have internet access, it is advised to install a git client to be able to update the scripts [git](https://git-scm.com/download/win)
-- Specific requirements are provided in each subsections
+- Specific requirements are provided in each subsections.

 ## Extraction overview
 A set of Powershell scripts and MSSQL queries to save data extracted from Philips Data Warehouse connect in-hospital databases as plain files to disk.